Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ![A table of genome assembly information](media/genome-assembly-table.png)

-Pick the genome assembly you are interested in by marking the box to the left of an assembly and selecting the Add button.
+Pick the genome assemblies of interest to you by selecting the box to the left of each genome assembly followed by the Add button.

 The selected genome name and assembly appear in a lozenge at the top of the view in each app.